a brown bear, bubble bath and a black brush illustrate an easy alliteration game for phonics for nursery

 Nursery Phonics Planning

-If your preschoolers enjoyed playing these easy peay alliteration games and you want to continue the prephonics fun, Super Sounds is just what you need
+If your preschoolers enjoyed playing these easy peay alliteration games and want the same success story as Little Learners, Super Sounds is what you need.

 Whether you want fresh ideas as an alternative to Phase 1 Phonics, or you’re new to phonics in nursery and don’t know where to start, Super Sounds is waiting for !